 Features of Indoor Navigational Technology

-An indoor navigation system can offer the highest accuracy in locating assets, while helping navigation of users within the facility.
+This system can offer the highest accuracy in locating assets while helping navigation of users within the facility.

 The system supports multiple users on the application and continues to work offline as well.